Terms & Conditions

 “Login Credentials” means your or your Authorised Users’ usernames and passwords or other credentials needed in order to access the Services.

-“Member Firm” means an entity (whether or not incorporated) which is a member or an affiliate of a member of the KPMG-branded network of independent member firms.
+“Member Firm” means an entity (whether or not incorporated) which is a member or an affiliate of a member of the KPMG-branded network of independent member firms, but excluding us.

 “Microsoft” means Microsoft Corporation and/or any of its affiliates.

-“Microsoft Terms” means the terms as determined by Microsoft, as set out in Schedule 2 and as Microsoft may decide to modify from time to time.
+“Microsoft Terms” means the terms of agreement between you and Microsoft granting you rights to Microsoft’s Dynamics 365 Business Central product, and the associated licence terms that govern your use of the Microsoft product, as determined by Microsoft, as set out in Schedule 2 and as Microsoft may decide to modify from time to time.

 “Personal Information” has the meaning given to that term in the Privacy Act 1988 (Cth).